Lost in You (Three Days Grace song)

-"Lost in You" is the fourth and final single released from Three Days Grace's third album, Life Starts Now.
-The song was released for radio airplay on February 1, 2011.
+"Lost in You" is a song by Canadian rock band Three Days Grace.
+Written by the band's lead singer Adam Gontier, the song was released for radio airplay on February 1, 2011, as the fourth and final single from the band's third studio album Life Starts Now (2009).
 Much like "Never Too Late", it was a crossover song to top 40 radio.
 The song is also the band's first entry into adult contemporary stations; the first stations being on CFIT-FM Calgary, CKSY-FM Chatham-Kent, CJRL-FM Kenora and WNIC Detroit.

 Background

 "Lost in You" is considered somewhat unusual for the band.
 The song expresses a more affectionate sentiment than is typically found in the band's music.
 While electric guitars still play a prominent role, the focus is on Adam Gontier's voice and the melody.

 The lyrics are bittersweet as Gontier sings about a love that has its ups and downs.
+The song's verse runs at a time signature of 6/4, according to drummer Neil Sanderson.

 On March 15, 2011, the band released an EP, via online download, containing the piano version of "World So Cold" and a cover of the Fleetwood Mac song "The Chain" in promotion of "Lost in You".

 The song won a BDS Certified Spin Award based on the 50,000 spins it received in 2011.
 The song also won the "Pop/Rock Music Award" at the 2012 SOCAN Awards.